Richard Murphy (poet): Early years

-Murphy was born to an Anglo-Irish family at Milford House, near the Mayo-Galway border, in 1927.
+Murphy was born to an Anglo-Irish family at Milford House, near the County Mayo–Galway border, in 1927.
 He spent much of his early childhood in Ceylon (now Sri Lanka) where his father William Lindsay Murphy served in the Colonial Service and was active as mayor of Colombo, later becoming Governor General of the Bahamas (in succession to the Duke of Windsor).
 Murphy received his education at the King's School, Canterbury and Wellington College.
 He won a scholarship to Magdalen College, Oxford at the age of 17, where he studied English under C.S.
 Lewis.
 He was later educated at the Sorbonne, and ran a school in Crete between 1953 and 1954.
 In his Archaeology of Love (1955), Murphy reflects on his experiences in England and Continental Europe.

 His childhood in Ireland was documented in the film The Other Irish Travellers, made by his niece Fiona Murphy.

 Return to Ireland

-In 1954, he settled at Cleggan, on the coast of Galway.
+In 1954, he settled in Cleggan, on the coast of Galway.
 Several years later, in 1959, he purchased and renovated the Ave Maria, a traditional hooker-type boat, from Inishbofin fisherman, Michael Schofield, which he used to ferry visitors to the island.
 He purchased Ardoileán (High Island), a small island in the vicinity of Inishbofin, in 1969.